 Leupold is the leader in developing the ruggedness testing that ensures a lifetime of dependable use.
 We spent a considerable amount of time talking with David Archerd in Quality Assurance/Product Testing.
 David is an interesting guy, and his lab has the most sophisticated test equipment I have ever seen.
 At the time of our visit they were plotting the recoil curve of a .338-378 Weatherby rifle.

-They can also plot pressure curves with such precision that, according to David, they can tell when the primer ignites, when the powder starts to burn, when the bullet leaves the mouth of the case, when it engages the rifling, and when it leaves the muzzle!
-I only wish we could do this at Guns and Shooting Online.
+They can also plot pressure curves with such precision that, according to David, they can tell when the primer ignites, when the powder starts to burn, when the bullet leaves the mouth of the case, when it engages the rifling and when it leaves the muzzle.
+I wish we could do this at Guns and Shooting Online.

 This data can be translated into acceleration loads ("g force") over time and fed into a piece of high tech, torture test equipment about the size of a telephone booth that, in my mind, I dubbed the "Mangler."
 A test scope placed in this high tech scope tester can then be subjected to exactly the same loads as it would be if mounted on the rifle from which the data was collected.
 Any scope can be subjected to destructive loads in this machine.
 Naturally, Leupold also uses this technology to test other brands of scopes to see how well the competition is doing.
 All Leupold and most other brands and models of scopes (purchased right off the shelf in retail stores) are tested in this lab.